-When did you know you wanted to be a doctor?
+When did you know you wanted to be a doctor or the profession you're in?

 However, once most of us reach the promised land, we seem to have forgotten how reverse engineering works.
 We just let our jobs and others dictate how our lives will end up.
 Have to work 50 weeks out of the year to get 2 weeks free?
 Well, I guess I have no choice.
 Work to the bone until we’re 65 so we can hopefully retire with enough to last the rest of our lives?
 Sure, I guess there’s no other way.